 - The second action that triggers this event is if the user clicks on a button menu that sends them the next block.
 So clicking the button in the message or in the persistent menu will reset the 24-hour time limit.

 - The 24-hour window can also be opened if the user starts the conversation through your Send to Messenger plugin, checkbox plugin, etc.

 - User clicking in buttons leading to an external site won't reset it (they don’t count as an action here).

 Note: There is no limit to the number of promotional messages you can send during these 24 hours, but we do advise you to be mindful when creating your Reengage messages and sequences since spamming your subscribers has dangers on its own.

-- within 24h window - less than 24 hours passed since the user last messaged the bot.
+- Within 24h window, meaning less than 24 hours have passed since the user last messaged the bot.
 You can send them any type of content and any amount of messages while they’re in this window.